DLR-MO/FuTaMa2/README.md

     All original source code, configuration, and documentation is licensed under MIT.

-    Some code borrowed is licensed under Apache-2.0.
+    The code borrowed is licensed under Apache-2.0.

 For more accurate information, check the individual files.